 If automatic updates are disabled, there is no reason for an Android or iPhone to automatically reboot.

 9. Screen Turning On When in Sleep Mode

-If you frequently receive text messages and notifications, you are likely accustomed to seeing your cell phone's screen illuminate when it is not in use.
+If you frequently receive text messages and notifications, you are likely accustomed to seeing the screen illuminate when the device is not in use.
 However, if it does this for no apparent reason, such as when there is no incoming call or message, you should be suspicious.

 10. Location Tracking Turns On Automatically

-If you keep your phone's GPS disabled, watch for the icon appearing in the notification or menu area.
+If you keep the phone's GPS disabled, watch for the icon appearing in the notification or menu area.

 11. Suspicious Text Messages